 Practical Solution: Frequency Carving

-EQ helps shape the tonal balance of your mix by carving out frequencies that clash or overwhelm.
-In lofi, where each element's character is vital, EQ helps preserve the unique textures of instruments and samples.
+EQ allows you to shape the tonal balance of your mix by removing or adjusting frequencies that may clash.
+In lofi, where each sound’s unique character matters, EQ is essential for preserving and enhancing textures.

-Example: If a lofi guitar sample sounds muddy, apply a high-pass filter to gently remove low-end frequencies, letting the midrange tones breathe and shine through.
+Example: If a guitar sample sounds muddy, use a high-pass filter to remove some low-end frequencies.
+This helps the midrange tones stand out, adding clarity and warmth.

 Step 2: The Power of Compression